ops-ai/Toggly.FeatureManagement/Toggly.FeatureManagement.NET/README.md

    - The feature definitions (`defs`)
    - A timestamp (`timestamp`)
    - A cryptographic signature (`signature`)
+   - A key ID (`keyId`)
-3. The client verifies the signature using:
+3. The client verifies:
+   - The key ID is in the allowed list (if configured)
+   - The key ID matches the computed value (SHA1 hash of the key's X and Y coordinates + "ES256")
-   - The public key from Toggly's JWKS endpoint (`/.well-known/jwks`)
+   - The signature using the public key from Toggly's JWKS endpoint (`/.well-known/jwks`)
-   - The ES256 algorithm (ECDSA with P-256 curve and SHA-256)
+   - The timestamp is newer than the last verified update
-4. Feature updates are only applied if the signature is valid
+4. Feature updates are only applied if all verifications pass

 #### Security Benefits

 - **Integrity Protection**: Ensures feature definitions haven't been tampered with during transmission
 - **Authentication**: Verifies that feature updates come from the genuine Toggly server
 - **Replay Protection**: Includes timestamps to prevent replay attacks
+- **Key Whitelisting**: Optional ability to restrict which signing keys are trusted
 - **Standards-Based**: Uses industry-standard JWKS for key distribution and ES256 for signatures
+- **Key Verification**: Validates key IDs using a cryptographic hash of the key coordinates

+#### Performance Optimizations

+The implementation includes several optimizations:
+1. In-memory caching of:
+   - Verified feature definitions
+   - JWKS public keys
+   - Latest verified timestamp
+2. 30-day caching of JWKS keys
+3. Efficient key lookup using key IDs
+4. Early validation checks before processing signatures

 #### Troubleshooting